From Britain with love

 The agent’s handlers

 Innocent listeners to the Today Programme wouldn’t know this about New America.
-In the absence of such information, the natural thing to do would be to trust Paul Wood as a BBC reporter and, indeed, to think that his work for New America gave him useful connections in the American defence and security establishment which enhanced his credentials as an expert on the subject of Trump’s potential status as a Russian asset.
-Although they are not difficult to find, very few people have the time or the knowledge to investigate these background facts.
+In the absence of such information, the natural thing to do would be to trust Paul Wood as a BBC reporter and, indeed, to think that his work for “a Washington think tank” gave him useful connections in the American defence and security establishment which enhanced his credentials as an expert on the subject of Trump’s potential status as a Russian asset.
+Although they are not difficult to find, very few people have the time or the knowledge to investigate New America’s background.
 However, once you do investigate, you find that New America, far from being objective, is a highly partisan organisation.
 BBC listeners might react differently to Wood’s claims if they knew his boss at New America had been a key aid to Hillary Clinton, or that her think tank was funded by key figures in the Clinton campaign like Eric Schmidt or advocates of open borders globalism like Soros – all of whom are sworn enemies of Trump.
+For the BBC to use Wood as a purportedly objective, expert source without clearly stating the highly partisan nature of the think thank he was working for is highly misleading.

 Like lambs to the Slaughter